RafaelLopesPinheiro/Long_and_short/README.md

 * Made easy to change and download other assets to check
 * Can change the range of the cointegration easily
 * Show the Half life for trading purpose

+The user need to run the program, insert in the console 2 assets tickers (yahoof finance) then the program will calculate and plot the regression and Z-score indicating if the assets are cointegrated or not to do Long & Short Trade.
+Ps: Yahoo finance only make available 700 days until today, this will be the window of the cointegration between assets.